Pandemonium With a Big Grin

 But Southern didn’t see himself as classroom-ready, so he and Carol (and then Nile) sponged off of friends, overstaying their welcome with a few, until he managed to scrape together enough to buy a dilapidated farmhouse in Connecticut.
 Southern eked out a modest living.
 Quality Lit, as it turned out, didn’t pay by the wheelbarrow and Trash Lit did.

-He seemed almost ready to pick the path toward that academic career when he edited an anthology called Writers in Revolt, which collected the works of Allen Ginsburg, Jean Genet, Henry Miller and other often-banned writers.
+He seemed almost ready to pick the path toward that academic career when he edited an anthology called Writers in Revolt, which collected the works of Allen Ginsberg, Jean Genet, Henry Miller and other oft-banned writers.

 Desperate for money, he began a push to publish Candy in America under the Southern-Hoffenberg byline.
 But because of poor copyright registration, he’d see no money for that.
 Still, word was out: that book … that nasty, funny book passed around surreptitiously … that was the dark work of Terry Southern.

 So there he was, that early summer day in 1962, surrounded by a pile of manuscripts (the slush pile!) that had been sent to Esquire, then forwarded to Southern’s Connecticut home.
 With the regular fiction editor gone for the summer, the magazine asked Southern to sit in.
 The job was a great gift.
 It’d be steady money, $125 a week, and get the small Southern family through a couple of months without the usual financial miasma.
 The job was good, if a little boring, and it allowed Southern enough security to maintain a holding pattern, plotting his next move in the Quality Lit world.

 He was gazing at this growing pile of manuscripts when the call came from Big Dave New.

 David Newman called Southern at his home and told him he’d love to have him do more than sift through the slush pile.
 Would he write something for the magazine?